The massive growth of video evidence: What police administrators need to know

 - 2017: 19,801 videos, 1092.47 GBs;

 - 2018: 32,870 videos, 1752.45 GBs;

 There are two important metrics here.
-The first is the dramatic increase of video recoveries year over year.
+The first is the dramatic increase in video recoveries year over year.
 The number of surveillance videos we recovered jumped 66% between 2017 and 2018.
 It’s apparent that a significant number of new surveillance systems are being installed in our jurisdiction each year.
 The second consideration is the amount of redundant server or NAS space needed to store digital evidence.
-Many newer surveillance systems record high resolution HD or 4K video.
-Additionally, public disclosure laws in many jurisdictions require digital evidence be retained for five or more years.
+Many newer surveillance systems record high-resolution HD or 4K video.
+Additionally, public disclosure laws in many jurisdictions require digital evidence to be retained for five or more years.